DefinityTeam/website/README.md

 ## Contributing
 When contributing to the main/parent repository, it is recommended to use `npm run watch`.
 When you make changes to the directory, or any `.ts`/`.json` file, `nodemon` will automatically restart the server.

-Once you've finished your changes, ^C and `rm -rf index.js index.js.map && npm run build`.
+Once you've finished your changes, ^C and `npm run build`.
 After that, you're good to go.

 ## License
 Copyright (C) 2021 Definity